 Lin•strom, n.: in Swedish, a name evoking a brook or stream (strom) flowing through blue flax (or linseed, lin) blossoms; thus, a landscape marked by ongoing change shaping an old field, liquid movement inscribing tradition and feeding the roots of plants both horticultural (Linum usitatissimum, cultivated for food and fiber) and wild (Linum bienne, native to the Mediterranian and western Europe); thus, both rooted and searching, transient and local.
 Sometimes considered anachronistic.

-John’s current book project, Havening, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
-By putting Bailey’s high ideals and agrarian reform project into the context of Linstrom’s postmodern life, these fellow South Havenites, separated by some hundred fifty years’ nearness, struggle to remap new ways to live as an individual in a corporatized and fad-stricken world.
+John’s book project, tentatively titled Havening: Love Letters to a Town and a Dead Man, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
+By putting Bailey’s high ideals and agrarian reform project into the context of Linstrom’s postmodern life, these fellow South Havenites, separated by some hundred thirty years’ nearness, struggle to remap better ways to live as an individual and as a community member in a corporatized and fad-stricken world.
 Central to that struggle is a looming question of place and home—how can we find true sanctuary in a society so insistently transient and a planet so suddenly volatile?
 How do we haven ourselves when our anchor lines keep snapping in the current?

 John's dissertation, under the working title Thresholds: Land and Ecospheric Cosmologies in American Literature during Agricultural Mechanization, from Reconstruction to the Dust Bowl, seeks to intervene in ecocritical discourse with an insistence that ecospheric imagination predates Western empirical/colonial models of modernity and Bruno Latour's theorized "Great Divide."
 He considers non- and even anti-modern cosmologies under three major categories—agrarian, indigenous, and diasporic—and seeks for ways in which each of these cosmological modes helps us understand humanity's context in the living creative ecosphere, especially in the ways in which these modes found their articulation in American literature written in and about the period of massive agricultural mechanization and migration from Reconstruction to the Dust Bowl.
-He is equally interested, however, in the ways in which these cosmological modes continue to influence people's lives today.
+He also finds that these cosmological modes continue to influence people's lives today.